gradient-ai/Deployments/README.md

  - Deploy the model using Deployments
  - Send some inference data to the model

+A key component of this is to show that *models created in Gradient can be deployed in Gradient*.
+This better tests our system and shows more value than only bringing in an outside model.

 Then we can show lots of other things, e.g., canary deployments.